-- The Lender is compensated \$500 for each unsecured loan purchased by Minnesota Housing.1 - The Lender may charge, and the Borrower may finance, the actual cost of document preparation not to exceed \$150. - There are no origination fees, title search, flood certification, recording or mortgage registration tax fees for unsecured loans. - The actual cost of the credit report must be paid from the Borrower's own funds and may not be financed in the loan amount.
+- A processing fee of \$500 for each unsecured loan. - The Lender may charge, and the Borrower may finance, the actual cost of document preparation not to exceed \$150. - There are no origination fees, title search, flood certification, recording or mortgage registration tax fees for unsecured loans. - The actual cost of the credit report must be paid from the Borrower's own funds and may not be financed in the loan amount.